pinetree1/crispr-dav/Install-and-Run.md

     make
     make install

+The modules can be found in CPAN.
+Install the other modules similarly.
+Keep in mind that these modules could have dependencies.
+You will need to install them as well.

 If a module is installed globally by root, it is already in @INC which has paths that perl searches for a module.

-But if the module is installed in a local path, you'll need to add the path to @INC by setting PERL5LIB: export PERL5LIB=\$HOME/perlmod:$PERL5LIB
+But if the module is installed in a local path, you'll need to add the path to @INC by setting PERL5LIB:

-.
+	export PERL5LIB=$HOME/perlmod/lib/perl5:$PERL5LIB

 You may add the line to the pipeline script run.sh in crispr-dav directory.

 **B. NGS tools**

+- ABRA: Assembly Based ReAligner.
+Recommended version: [0.97]( https://github.com/mozack/abra/releases/download/v0.97/abra-0.97-SNAPSHOT-jar-with-dependencies.jar). **Java 1.7 or later is needed to run the realigner.**

-- BWA: Burrows-Wheeler Aligner. **Make sure your version supports "bwa mem -M" command.** Recommended version: [0.7.15](https://sourceforge.net/projects/bio-bwa/files/bwa-0.7.15.tar.bz2/download)
+- BWA: Burrows-Wheeler Aligner. **Make sure your version supports "bwa mem -M" command.** Recommended version: [0.7.15](https://sourceforge.net/projects/bio-bwa/files/bwa-0.7.15.tar.bz2/download).
+Also make sure the executable bwa is in PATH, because bwa in PATH is to be used by ABRA.

 - Samtools: Recommended version: [1.3.1](https://sourceforge.net/projects/samtools/files/samtools/1.3.1/samtools-1.3.1.tar.bz2/download).
 Older version of samtools is OK.